rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#11-Apr-2020.md

 security, consensus, WASM and other VMs, and crypto-economics, particularly as related to Rust and the Rust blockchain ecosystem.

 Let us know what you think in the [telegram group][tg].

-Let's have another great month, Rusty blockchainers.
+Let's have another great month, Rusty crypto hackers.

 [tg]: https://t.me/rustinblockchain